Are you stressed?

 Nature connection as a stress reliever

-A third pandemic gift is that people have flocked towards ‘homesteading’ skills and activities.
+Another gift from the pandemic was that people flocked to ‘homesteading’ skills and activities.

 Gardening, growing your own food, preserving, cooking at home, and enjoying simple pleasures have all trended.
 It was already happening, but it’s as if everyone has suddenly started to take seriously the very real benefits of having control over at least part of your own food supply!